madbernard/HomeDir/notes-to-self/sublime-shortcuts.md

 Cmd-X:  cut line where cursor is, store in clipboard

-Cmd-/:  toggle:  comment out line where cursor is
+Cmd-/:  comment out line where cursor is (toggle)

 Cmd-J:  join line below this to this line without having to deal with all the white space

 Control-Command-(up or down arrow):  whole line moves

 Control-Command-G:  every match to highlighted thing has a cursor by it

+---------- Search ----------

+Cmd-Shift-F:  find in all files (and replace if you like)

+Option-Shift-F:  find and replace in this file only